 Lawrence Robinson Jr., LLMSW, Academic Advisor II

 Schedule an appointment with Mr. Robinson here

-Providing academic advising to all M.S.W. students admitted with Pre-Candidate Master with Advanced Standing Status (Only students who hold a baccalaureate degree of Social Work from a CSWE accredited program are eligible to apply for this status).
+Providing academic advising to all new and current MSW students admitted with Pre-Candidate Master with Advanced Standing Status (only students who hold a baccalaureate degree of Social Work from a CSWE accredited program are eligible to apply for this status).
 Responsibilities include scheduling, plans of work and degree certification.
 In addition, Mr. Robinson provides support to MSW students who the Innovation in Community Policy & Leadership (I-CPL) Concentration.
 Attend an MSW information session

 - Information about the profession and career opportunities.

 - Traditional guidance that helps students understands academic program requirements and assists with registration.